De Villiers Graaff

 Sir De Villiers Graaff, 2nd Baronet (8 December 1913 – 4 October 1999) was a South African politician who succeeded his father, Sir David Graaff, to his baronetcy in 1931.
 He died in 1999 and was succeeded by his son, Sir David de Villiers Graaff, 3rd Baronet.
 He was the leader of the centrist United Party which was the official opposition in the then all-white South African Parliament from 1956 to 1977.

 Early life

 Graaff was born on 8 December 1913 in Cape Town, Cape Province.
 He attended Western Province Preparatory School and served as head boy during his final year at the school.

 Graaff succeeded his father as baronet in 1931.
 This baronetcy is one of twelve conferred on South Africans between 1841 and 1924.

+Graaff played two matches of first-class cricket for Western Province during the 1932–33 South African season.
+A right-handed opening batsman, he scored 99 runs at an average of 33.00, with a top score of 67 in the first innings of the second match.

 He studied law at the Universities of Cape Town, Leiden, and Oxford.
 In 1937, he returned to South Africa and was admitted as an advocate in the South African Supreme Court.